bdhero/bdhero/README.md

 ## Features

-All features are fully automatic, but can of course be customized, disabled, or overridden by the user:
+All features are fully automatic, and most can be customized or disabled if desired:

 *  Lossless conversion to MKV
 *  Movie name detection